MiladKetabGhale/Image_Classification/README.md

   - Summarizes the findings and contributions of the project.
   - Highlights limitations and proposes directions for future work, such as tackling class imbalance, unsupervised learning, adversarial robustness, and distributed learning.

-## Key Features

-- **Statistical Analysis and Visualization**: Uncovering patterns and feature relationships through exploratory data analysis.
-- **Classifier Training and Evaluation**: Establishing performance benchmarks using multiple classifiers and advanced tuning techniques.
-- **Error and Reliability Analysis**: Incorporating tools such as SHAP, calibration curves, and Brier scores to ensure robust error evaluation.
-- **Feature Importance and Selection**: Leveraging feature importance for performance optimization and interpretability.
-- **Generalizability and Uncertainty**: Quantifying model uncertainty with predictive entropy and analyzing performance on unseen data.

 ## License
 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).